gatsbyjs/gatsby/packages/gatsby-plugin-preload-fonts/README.md

 ### Using with CI

-If you're planning to use this plugin in CI you can set environment variable `CI=true`.
-Please note that in this case `font-preload-cache.json` will only get rebuild when routes change.
+If you're planning to use this plugin in CI you can set the environment variable `CI=true` (most CI providers like Travis and CircleCI will set this for you).
+Please note that in this case `font-preload-cache.json` will only get rebuilt when routes change.

 ## Explanation of method